theobald-software/theobald-software.github.io/content/_en/xtract-is/parameterization.md

 {: .box-tip }
 **Recommendation:** Microsoft's preferred and recommended way of parameterization is using properties.

-Depending on a component you can either use SSIS variables or properties or both to set parameters.
+Depending on the Xtract IS component you can either use SSIS variables or properties or both to set parameters.

 ### Parameterization Options in the Components